Jim and Vicki Chu Legacy Award

 • Download the reference form.

-• Provide an unofficial transcript as proof of academic performance.
+• Provide an unofficial transcript to show proof of academic performance.

-• A written and supportive faculty reference, including the submission of your paper from their course.
-Minimum 1,000 words with faculty mark-up and grade included.
-Paper must include a minimum of four references and be written using APA style.
+• A written and supportive essay with a minimum of 1,000 words.
+Must have Faculty markup and grade included.
+The paper must include a minimum of four references and be written using APA style.

 Note